massalabs/massa-sc-toolkit/packages/massa-proto-cli/README.md

 ## Usage

 ### Install
-To get the stable version: `npm i @massalabs/massa-proto-cli`.
+To get the stable version: `npm i @massalabs/massa-proto-cli @massalabs/massa-web3@1.19.2-dev.20230704134830`.

-To get the nightly version: `npm i @massalabs/massa-proto-cli`.
+To get the nightly version: `npm i @massalabs/massa-proto-cli @massalabs/massa-web3@1.19.2-dev.20230704134830`.

 To update the nightly version: `npm update @massalabs/massa-proto-cli`.

-Install also: `npm i as-proto as-proto-gen @massalabs/massa-as-sdk @massalabs/as-types @massalabs/as-transformer` for AS smart contract caller generation.
+Install: `npm i as-proto as-proto-gen @massalabs/massa-as-sdk @massalabs/as-types @massalabs/as-transformer` for AS smart contract caller generation.
-Or install: `npm i @protobuf-ts/plugin @massalabs/massa-web3` for TS web3 caller generation.
+Install: `npm i @protobuf-ts/plugin` for TS web3 caller generation.

 ### Use the CLI
 First, create a `.env` file in your node project which contains the following variables: